 Shopping for My First Saddle

 The shopping trip took me out to a large iconic tack shop in Burbank – The Paddock.
 The selection and service drew many a horse enthusiast from all over.
-My dad came with me, but I got to drive which meant LA Freeway driving.
+My dad came with me, but I got to drive – LA Freeway driving (yikes).
 This trip is etched in my mind as a first step to responsibility as a horse-crazed 16-year-old.
 I was purchasing my first saddle, well . . . contributing to it at least, while successfully navigating the LA freeways.

-I distinctly remember proudly telling the sales person I needed an all-purpose, English jumping saddle with a cut-back pommel, “Because my horse has very high withers.”
+Walking in the door and meeting with a sales person, I distinctly remember proudly telling her I needed an all-purpose, English jumping saddle with a cut-back pommel, “Because my horse has very high withers.”
 I was so knowledgeable.

 Since this was my (our) first saddle purchase, the sales person led us to the used tack section.
 Here I found the perfect option.
 It was in very good shape with a price tag of $200.
 The saddle was made in Argentina, but that was no issue for me.
 We also purchased a used girth but splurged for the new leathers and irons plus a saddle pad.